Engin-Boot/capture-behavior-of-a-visit-counter-Rajshree208/needs-director.md

-  Given The sensor is able to make an entry for the visitor in the system database and the system knows the schedule of the shifts When The director requests for fetching the data Then Visitor count increases by 1 and the backend stores the previous shift count and counter resets to 0 when the shift changes
+  Given The sensor is able to make an entry for the visitor in the system database and the system knows the schedule of the shifts When The director requests for fetching the data Then Visitor count increases by 1 and the back end stores the previous shift count and counter resets to 0 when the shift changes